jrbotvinick/jrbotvinick.github.io/_pages/Interests.md

+---
+layout: archive
+permalink: /Interests/
+title: "Interests"
+author_profile: true
+redirect_from:
+  - /md/
+  - /markdown.html
+---

 <p class="interests-intro">
   Outside of research, I enjoy juggling, playing the cello, and playing ultimate.
-  I have been juggling since I was ten years old and love traveling to festivals and competitions around the world to train with and meet other jugglers.
+  I have been juggling since I was ten years old, and have traveled internationally for festivals and competitions.
 I hold several world records and have won several international competitions.
 </p>

 <div class="interests-grid">